tuzhucheng/MP-CNN-Variants/README.md

 ## Dependencies

 The model is written in PyTorch.
-We make use of https://github.com/lanpa/tensorboard-pytorch to connect to [TensorBoard](https://github.com/tensorflow/tensorboard) to visualize the training process.
+We optionally make use of https://github.com/lanpa/tensorboard-pytorch to connect to [TensorBoard](https://github.com/tensorflow/tensorboard) to visualize the training process.
+Just add `--tensorboard` to enable.